 That's the bottom line report from Artistic Director and CEO Kate Maguire, who offered a generally upbeat assessment of the merger first announced in November 2010 between the then-fiscally ailing Colonial and the long-established Berkshire Theatre Festival in Stockbridge.
 The partnership became official in June 2011.

 "The merger has been as positive as we had hoped for each organization," Maguire told The Eagle.
-"It allowed the BTF to present musicals here, move the ‘Christmas Carol' production to Pittsfield in
+"It allowed the BTF to present musicals here, move the ‘Christmas Carol' production to Pittsfield in this space that offers us artistic breadth."

 Although the merger has produced larger audiences for all three Berkshire Theatre Group stages in Pittsfield and Stockbridge, augmented by musical events in The Garage, a performance space in the Colonial lobby, Maguire emphasized that expanding the base of donors in order to increase fundraising remains a priority.